giorgio-mariani/Semantic-Role-Labeling/README.md

 *Semantic Role Labeling* is a **Natural Language Processing** problem that consists in the assignment of semantic roles to words in a sentence.
 Specifically, given the main predicate of a sentence, the task requires the identification (and correct labeling) of the predicate's semantic arguments.
 A simple example is the sentence *"the cat eats a fish"*, with *cat* and *fish* rispectively the **agent** and the **patient** of the main predicate *eats*.

 ## Project Description
 The project consists in the implementation of a **Semantic Role Label** classifier inspired by the article *"Encoding Sentences with Graph Convolutional Networks for Semantic Role Labeling"* by Marcheggiani and Titov.
-An in detail report about the [project](docs/report.pdf), together with the assignment's [specification](docs/assignment.pdf) can be found in the `docs` folder.
+An in detail [report](docs/report.pdf) about the project and the assignment's [specification](docs/assignment.pdf) can be found in the `docs` folder.

 ## Dependencies